CyunXiong/SGACNet/README.md

-# SGACNet:Spatial-information Guided Adaptive Context-aware Network for Efficient RGB-D Semantic Segmentation
+# SGACNet: Spatial-information Guided Adaptive Context-aware Network for Efficient RGB-D Semantic Segmentation
-This repository contains the code to our paper "Spatial-information Guided Adaptive Context-aware Network for Efficient RGB-D Semantic Segmentation" .
+This repository contains the code for our paper "Spatial-information Guided Adaptive Context-aware Network for Efficient RGB-D Semantic Segmentation" .

 ## Model Zoo
 ### Validation on NYUDv2